National Register of Historic Places listings in Rocky Mountain National Park

 This is a complete list of the properties and districts on the National Register of Historic Places in Rocky Mountain National Park, Colorado, United States.
-The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a Google map.
+The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 48 properties and districts listed on the National Register in the park, one of which is a National Historic Landmark.
+There are 49 properties and districts listed on the National Register in the park, one of which is a National Historic Landmark.